Shiloh, IL

 Description: Plantar fasciitis is characterized by inflammation of the plantar fascia, a thick band of tissue that runs across the bottom of the foot.

-Causes: Overuse from activities that involve repetitive stress on the feet, wearing the wrong shoes, having high or flat arches, or tight calf muscles, or abruptly ramping up your workout intensity.
+Causes: Overuse from activities that involve repetitive stress on the feet, improper footwear, having high or flat arches, or tight calf muscles, or abruptly ramping up your workout intensity.

 Symptoms: Intense, piercing pain in the heel, especially during the first steps in the morning or after periods of inactivity, tenderness, and swelling in the heel.
 Pain may intensify after prolonged standing or walking.

-Treatment: Rest, ice, anti-inflammatory medications, stretching exercises, orthotic devices, and physical therapy.
+Treatment: A combination of rest, ice application, anti-inflammatory medications, specific stretching exercises, orthotic devices, and physical therapy.
 Your Shiloh, IL physical therapist may also recommend supportive footwear and foot care techniques.
 This method aids in reducing pain and promoting healing.

 Stress Fractures